-- Explain the mechanics of metal cutting and machining operations involved in mold manufacturing. - Compare the milling and hobbing processes for core and cavity manufacturing. - Describe various polishing techniques involved in mold manufacturing. - Identify the basic measuring instruments used in machine shop.
+- Explain the mechanics of metal cutting and machining operations involved in mold manufacturing. - Select the milling machine based on the mold requirement. - Compare the milling and hobbing processes for core and cavity manufacturing. - Possess skill in the electrical discharge machining operation for mold manufacturing. - Describe various polishing techniques involved in mold manufacturing. - Identify the basic measuring instruments used in machine shop.